|

 Smoked Ribeye Cap Steaks are, hands down, my new favorite steak.
 They’re big and beefy with plenty of marbling and fat to make them juicy and flavorful.
 And, they’re easy to smoke because they’re thin.
 Season them just how you like them, or keep it simple with salt and pepper.
 Then, let your Traeger or other pellet smoker work its magic and turn these steaks into a phenomenal meal!

-What you’ll love about Smoked Ribeye Cap Steaks
+What You’ll Love about Smoked Ribeye Cap Steaks

 • A kiss of smoke gives these tender and juicy steaks mind-blowing flavor!